gomorpheus/morpheus-docs/integration_guides/terraform.rst

 Terraform Installation
 ^^^^^^^^^^^^^^^^^^^^^^

 |morpheus| will automatically install Terraform locally upon the first Terraform App provision.
-It is possible on some operating system configurations for the automated terraform to fail, in which case it can be manually installed (run ``terraform --version`` to verify).
+It is possible on some operating system configurations for the automated terraform installation to fail, in which case it can be manually installed (run ``terraform --version`` to verify).

 To manually install and configure terraform on the Morpheus Appliance: